PaulArthurAstier/Allocators/Allocator.md

                 using other = allocator_wrapper<U>;
             };

 - This is a major component for the STL compatibility.
 The rebind Struct allows the containers to gather an allocator for a different type 'U' from the allocator for type 'T'.

 8.  **Memory_Linked_List Member**:

         private:
             Memory_Linked_List mll{};

-- This private member mll of type Memory_Linked_List is an instance of the custom memory allocator that allocator_wrapper uses to perform the actuall allocationa and deallocation.
+- This private member mll of type Memory_Linked_List is an instance of the custom memory allocator that allocator_wrapper uses to perform the actual allocation and deallocation.

 In essence, each allocator wrapper instance has its own Memory_Linked_List object, allowing the use of the custom allocator with standard containers.